Bromyard Youth Voices: a rural community at a crossroads

 Recommendations for change

-Regular meetings via Talk Community with key strategic partners who work with young people have been essential for this sharing process.
+Regular meetings via Talk Community with key strategic partners who work with young people have been essential in producing these recommendations.
 The learning from the consultation conversations in Bromyard and the surrounding area offer the town an opportunity to create positive change for the future.

 To create opportunities for early interventions with younger aged children (from 9 years) means that positive relationships can be built with professionals, stakeholders and the community that will contribute to a more cohesive community preventing a build in anti-social behaviour.

-The recommendations have been created to inspire, influence and inform change in Bromyard and the surrounding area that have all come directly from children and young people.
+The recommendations have been created to inspire, influence and inform change in Bromyard and the surrounding area that have all come directly from children and young people's ideas and needs.

-2. Regular, free, central youth club led by professional youth workers supported by volunteers for young people aged 9-12/13 years
+2) A regular, free, central youth club led by professional youth workers supported by volunteers for young people aged 9-12 years

-3. Youth café/inside space for young people aged 13/14+ to meet, chill, buy food, space for conversation, signposting and support-regular
+3) A youth café/inside space for young people aged 13-14+ to meet, chill, buy food, space for conversation, signposting and support.

-5. Regular girls indoor, coach-led football sessions for 11+ at Halo Leisure
+5) Regular girls indoor, coach-led football sessions for 11+ at The Bromyard Centre, Halo.

 6. Youth targeted activity and gym sessions at Halo Leisure that is funded/low cost and sustained over a period for people to attend.